GoodsChain/backend/memory-bank/activeContext.md

 10. Using Gin's built-in validation (`ShouldBindJSON` with struct tags like `binding:"required,email"`) for request payload validation, ensuring data integrity at the entry point.
 11. Implemented a global error handling middleware to catch errors from `c.Errors` and format them as `{\"error\": \"message\"}`.
 It also attempts to provide a JSON response for 404s.
 12. Adopted `zerolog` for structured logging due to its performance and ease of use.
 Configured console output for development and made log level configurable via the `LOG_LEVEL` environment variable.
 Centralized request and error logging within the `ErrorHandlingMiddleware`.
+13. Adopted `swaggo/swag` and `swaggo/gin-swagger` for generating OpenAPI (Swagger) documentation due to its popularity and ease of integration with Gin.
+14. Standardized API documentation by annotating handlers, models, and main application entry point.
+15. Created common `model.ErrorResponse` and `model.SuccessResponse` structs for consistent API responses and Swagger documentation.

 ## Project Insights
 1. Current implementation follows Clean Architecture with clear separation of concerns